KirinJS/Kirin/README.md

  * write and test your Javascript logic with node.js, in the CommonJS Module format
  * package the Javascript into a form that can be run in the browser
  * facilitate bi-directional communication between native (Android & Objective-C) and Javascript.
  * access the device APIs.
+Currently: Settings and Databases are considered

 Kirin is currently under heavy development.